sime1/battlerite-node/README.md

 0.1.0: initial Release
 0.1.1: added README to npm
 0.1.2: fixed bug with match list download
 0.2.0: now resolving relationships also merge attributes into the object.
 This way Match objects actually reflect the documentation.
 Added enums for maps and champions
+0.2.1: quick fix to export maps